What is a Healthcare CRM?

 A healthcare CRM is a customer relationship management system designed specifically for use by healthcare organizations.
 Healthcare CRMs weave together multiple sources of data (consumer and patient demographics, psychographics, social, behavioral, clinical, financial, website, call center, provider credentialing, etc.) to provide a comprehensive view into patient habits and activities.
 The primary goal of a healthcare CRM system is to engage, acquire, and retain patients.

 - Create a 360-degree view of consumers and patients by integrating data from multiple sources for a complete profile.

-- Measure and track multi-channel tactics (email, direct mail, SMS, social).
+- Measure and track multi-channel marketing tactics (email, direct mail, SMS, social).